 701 Highway 59, Gulf Shores, AL

-Original Oyster House has several awards under their belt including “Winner of Best Bites Challenge” and “Reader’s Choice Favorite” for their Fire-Grilled Oysters by Mobile Bay Magazine.
+Original Oyster House has several awards under its belt including “Winner of Best Bites Challenge” and “Reader’s Choice Favorite” for their Fire-Grilled Oysters by Mobile Bay Magazine.

-It’s also been voted one of three Best Seafood Restaurants in the southeast by Southern Living.
+It’s also been voted one of the Best Seafood Restaurants in the southeast by Southern Living.

 This is a very popular restaurant so be prepared that you could experience a long wait if you want to dine at a popular meal time.